-The table below summarizes the potential to emit, reflecting all limits, of the emission units.
-Any new control equipment is considered federally enforceable only after issuance of this Part 70 permit renewal, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+The source has opted to transition to a Part 70 source.
+The table below summarizes the potential to emit, reflecting all limits of the emission units.
+Any control equipment is considered enforceable only after issuance of this Part 70 operating permit and only to the extent that the effect of the control equipment is made practically enforceable in the permit.